 13. Kalus Kenny Intelex Privacy Officer

-For all queries regarding personal information and for access to your personal information, please contact our Privacy Officer by clicking here [email protected] or by writing to the Privacy Officer, Kalus Kenny Intelex, Suite 3, The Como Centre, 299 Toorak Road, South Yarra, Victoria 3141 or on 03 8825 4800.
+For all queries regarding personal information and for access to your personal information, please contact our Privacy Officer by email to [email protected], by writing to the Privacy Officer, Kalus Kenny Intelex, Level 1, 4 Riverside Quay, Southbank, Victoria 3006 or by calling 03 8825 4800.